 Take this example from a Lancaster, PA pest control company, who uses size to great effect:

 The dominant image of all those crawly ants draws your attention first.
 Feeling slightly grossed out, your eyes move to the main headline (get rid of those creepy ants!) followed by the call to action.
 Next, you look at the paragraph of text below the headline, followed by the line of icons, which both provide more motivation to Learn More (in case the ants aren’t enough).
-The top navigation is last, so you can easily move to other areas of the site.
+The top navigation is last, so you can easily move to other areas of the website design.

 Used responsibly, color can create a beautiful website design that is both attractive and user-friendly.